softwaremagico/BlackGecko/README.md

 For using this application at least you need to select the node first, and then start the detection.

 ## Multiuser

-Different users that are in `allowed_users` list can receive the alert messages.

 Each time a user want to access to the alerts system, must "subscribe" to the node with the `enable` command.
 He will automatically receive any alerts that will be launched from the system.
 Also, if later the user executes the `disable` command, he will stop receiving any alert.
 But this command does not affect any other subscribed user that still will be suscribed to the alert system.